 But he does not need you to just TELL him the answers to those uncertainties; instead, children need you to SHOW them how to tolerate uncertainty and move through a challenge skillfully.
 The issue can be that the adults don’t know how to teach those set of skills.
 This is where I can be of service.

-It may not be obvious how uncertainty contributes to a challenge; but, it’s the adult’s job to figure that out because the child might not have the capacity to explain to you, i.e., “Teacher, my cortisol levels are through the roof right now because my moms are fighting, my grandpa is in the hospital, and my adrenaline just soared when you said we didn’t have the blue sippy cup today.”
+It may not be obvious how uncertainty contributes to challenging behavior; but, it’s the adult’s job to figure that out.
+The child might not have the capacity to explain to you, i.e., “Teacher, my cortisol levels are through the roof right now because my moms are fighting, my grandpa is in the hospital, and my adrenaline just soared when you said we didn’t have the blue sippy cup today.”

 Challenging behavior results from a lack of direct guidance on how to make sense of the thoughts, feelings, perceptions, and body sensations the child experiences when challenges arise.
 They need that guidance because children are uncertain how to navigate challenges and lack the brain circuitry to do so effectively on their own.

-They need, not want, adult’s help coping with their interior landscapes when challenges arise.
+They need, not want, adult’s help coping with their interior landscapes when challenges arises.

 If the adults are dismissing and denying the challenge, no useful guidance can happen.
-Feelings of safety and security arise when adults tune in and help children tell the story of their interior landscape/experience, not seek to protect them through false assurances or rushing them to “be fine.”
+Feelings of safety, satisfaction, and connection arise when adults help children tell the story of their interior landscape/experience.
+Not seek to protect them through false assurances or rushing them to “fine.”

 The third “D”: distract.
 Protecting children by distracting them away from a challenge robs them of an opportunity to learn coping strategies.
 After all, we are supposed to teach children not clear their paths of all obstacles.
 When you attempt to distract the child’s attention away from a challenge, you fail to provide children the co-regulation they need, not want, to learn how to cope with the challenge effectively.